veer66/chamkho-pg/README.md

 ## Status

-chamkho-pg currently support PostgreSQL 15 on GNU/Linux.
+chamkho-pg currently supports PostgreSQL 15 and 16 on both GNU/Linux and macOS.

+Current Docker images are built with PostgreSQL 16.6.

 ## Example